dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

       semiotic symbols which can be recombinated into languages.
   - I don't know anything about Area 51 except that it may be similar to the Guantanamo's domestic counterpart.

+- it appears that this "domestic guantanamo" of psychological torture is either completely a mechination of the left, designed to place the blame of everything on the right, by fallaciously redefining the concept of Guantanamo in the future as being a domestic program of psychological torture.
+  - how have these domestic programs for surveillance and psychological torture operated?
+They have been lensed against conservative political dissidents primarily.
+All the mechanisms constructed at the onset of the War on Terror were retargeted by the Obama administration from foerign terror networks onto the vague spector of domestic terror cells.
+This seems to have been intended to disempower the political rivals of the Obama administration.
+    - The Lois Lerner IRS scandal should have itself disqualified Obama from seeking reelection, either explicitly via legal consequence or implicitly by causing him to lose the election.
+What happened instead?
+The administration abused process to prevent details of this or any scandal from emerging.
+When these scandals did emerge and resolve, they seem to have only reached the Mainstream Media in the form of Fake News madlibs.
+Obama never should have even sought reelection and if these scandals were allowed to break as the happened, the media would have never acted as cheerleaders during the 2012 election.
+    - does any of this matter? no! every individual's political agenda outweighs (.. the tendancy to debate with the truth)
+  - when did all the manufactured fake news begin?
+    - it's manufactured so well, i suspect that the news stories which are identied to propagate and amplify are merely automatically identified leveraging machine learning.
+      - it's like a program that would search for real news stories that *could* act as appropriate madlibs to describe events using fake news.
+      - once identified, these recent stories can be forwarded to agents inside mainstream media who push for them to be published.
+      - furthermore, in sensational fashion, agents can act out stories to be used as fake news madlibs.
+        - the facts all seem to be consistent: the stories that seem so implausiable are all real events with real people. what's uncertain is how these stories are being identified or constructed. artificial intelligence to identify candidate stories, coupled with SEO and social media pressure to ensure the identified stories are amplified is clever as hell.
+  - the only thing that seems certain to me? there is something going on and it is very sophisticated. conveniently, no one can talk about it.

   - the lack of legal process and the total depersonalizaton of these detainees --